 Timely and reliable information on the condition of food crops all over the world is essential for mitigating the impact of agricultural drought.

 Agriculture Stress Index System (ASIS)

-FAO’s Global Information and Early Warning System (GIEWS) and the Climate, Energy and Tenure Division are developing a system for detecting agricultural areas with a high likelihood of water stress - drought at global, regional and country level.
+FAO’s Global Information and Early Warning System (GIEWS) and the Climate, Energy and Tenure Division developed a system for detecting agricultural areas with a high likelihood of water stress - drought at global, regional and country level.

 By monitoring vegetation indices across global crop areas during the growth season, ASIS can detect “hotspots” around the globe where crops may be affected by drought.

 ASIS allows countries to fine-tune parameters of the system based on detailed land use maps and national crop statistics.
 At the country level, ASIS could be used in developing a remote sensing-based index for crop insurance.

 The Agricultural Stress Index System (ASIS) is based on 10-day (dekadal) satellite data of vegetation and land surface temperature from the METOP-AVHRR sensor at 1 km resolution.

 The development of ASIS is included in the EU/FAO Programme on “Improved global governance for hunger reduction”